polluks/amath/README.md

 * Mathematical constants and rounding functions
 * Disk functions to load, save and view content
 * Comprehensive and easy to use built-in help
-* Optimized 68000, 68020, 68040 and FPU versions
+* Full multi-lingual locale support
-* Freely distributable sources (BSD license)
+* Freely distributable sources

 Install by copying the desired amath binary to C: or any other appropriate location.